davidgriesel/03_streaming_service_database_queries/README.md

 <br>

 ### 2. Rental Return Behaviour
-Regardles of selected rental term, actual rental durations ranged from same-day returns to a maximum of 10 days, with an average duration of 5 days.
+Although each film was assigned a fixed rental term between 3 and 7 days, actual return behaviour showed little variation, ranging from same-day returns to 10 days, with an average of 5.
+Most returns were evenly distributed between 1 and 9 days regardless of the assigned duration, with notably fewer same-day and 10-day returns, suggesting that the assigned terms had limited influence on actual return behaviour.

+<br><br>

+Summary Statistics - Actual Rental Duration by Rental Term

 | Rental Duration (Days) | Number of Transactions | Minimum Actual Duration | Maximum Actual Duration | Average Actual Duration |
 |:----------------------:|:----------------------:|:-----------------------:|:-----------------------:|:-----------------------:|
 | 3 | 3,366 | 0 | 10 | 5 |